 Sharone Brinkley-Parker, Ed.D

-Director of Enrollment and Attendance for Baltimore City Public Schools, has over fifteen years of educational experiences from teaching to providing teachr development as an instructional leader.
+Director with Baltimore County Public Schools, Sharone has over fifteen years of educational experiences from teaching to providing teacher development as an instructional leader.
 During her tenure as an educator, she implemented programs to support student’s social, academic, and emotional development using clinicians, community partners and wrap around service providers as well as promoted cultural awareness with adults who directly impact students.
 While growing as a professional educator, she studied trends in urban education while enrolled at Morgan State University and explored in-depth, the experiences of school and suspensions for African American males at the high school level.
 Through this exploration she was able to understand the impact of culture and the lack of cultural proficiency on adult interpretation of student behaviors.
 While earning her doctorate degree, she ignited her passion for the promotion of cultural awareness and cultural understanding of urban students by those providing service to them.
 There is a tremendous need for urban communities to be educated on issues that impact our children and Dr. Brinkley-Parker is excited about that work.